 Do you have trouble talking about what you do?
 Do you have a website, blog, and other marketing materials to write – but don't know where to start?
 Tired of trying to figure it all out on your own?

-If you're a freelancer, consultant, or entrepreneur, let's work together to find a better way to communicate about the work you do.
+If you're a freelancer or consultant, let's work together to find a better way to communicate about the work you do.

 I can be your personal guide to creating a content strategy for your business that's authentic to who you are, empowers you to execute your own marketing plans, and attracts your dream clients.

 What is Content Coaching?

 In a nutshell, I help service-based solo entrepreneurs write and talk about what they do so they can attract their dream clients.
 Not just more clients, but better clients.
 Clients and projects that align with what you're best at, and what you most enjoy doing.

 Through one-on-one coaching calls, I help my clients create strong content based on a solid branding foundation.
 We start by getting crystal clear on brand attributes and develop an elevator pitch, mission statement, and other tools that form the heart of your brand.